gomisroca/learning-go/effective-go/05-data.md

   - `%T` — prints the type of a value.

-### Customizing output via String()

-- If you want to control the default format for a custom type, define a method with the signature String() string on that type.
-Then when you print it (with %v or the default) it will use your String() result.
+- If we want to control the default format for a custom type, define a method with the signature String() string on that type.
+Then when we print it (with %v or the default) it will use our String() result.
 - Example:

 ```go